Please go to the 'Upgrade to a professional qualification' section for more information.

-This course is designed to provide an applied awareness of the use of forensic archaeology in the context of UK major crime investigations.
+This course is designed to provide you with an applied awareness of the use of forensic archaeology in the context of UK major crime investigations.

 At a glance